md010101/OBC/README.md

-# Optimal Brain Compression
+## OBC Wisp-implementation README

-This repository contains efficient implementations of ExactOBS for quantization, unstructured-, block- and N:M pruning, introduced in the NeurIPS 2022 paper "Optimal Brain Compression: A Framework for Accurate Post-Training Quantization and Pruning".
+This repository contains the wisp-compatible implementations for OBC.

+Based on the NeurIPS 2022 paper
+"Optimal Brain Compression: A Framework for Accurate Post-Training Quantization and Pruning".